-Melodrama for St. Francis Day: ”WEISFLOG’S DOG” or ”The Bureau for Insulted and Mistreated Animals in Chicago”
+Music for St. Francis Day: ”WEISFLOG’S DOG” or ”The Bureau for Insulted and Mistreated Animals in Chicago”

 For narrator, chamber ensemble (string quintet, trumpet, oboe, piano) and female choir.
 Duration 37-40 min.
 Music and text: Thomas Åberg.
 Instrumentation from Åberg’s original for organ: Johan-Magnus Sjöberg.

 Chamber ensemble can be replaced with organ.
-Sheet music available through SVENSK MUSIK or contact the composer.

 Listen to Swedish version with English subtitles

 Allhelgona Kammarensemble under Johan-Magnus Sjöberg, voices from Allhelgona Motettkör.
 Instrumentation: Johan-Magnus Sjöberg.
 Dramaturgical text editing: Erik Fägerborn.

 Listen to English version with RODNEY HIRAM, storyteller (Radio version – 28 min)